-The affiliation of Seton Colleges, those institutions that trace their origins to the founding work of Saint Elizabeth Ann Seton, provides an opportunity for students matriculated in the Women's College to arrange an educational experience in another part of the United States or in Canada.
+The affiliation of Seton Colleges, those institutions that trace their origins to the founding work of Saint Elizabeth Ann Seton, provides an opportunity for students matriculated in the traditional undergraduate college to arrange an educational experience in another part of the United States or in Canada.
 An exchange can take place for a semester or a year (exclusive of first year and the second term of senior year).
 Applications must be filed in the Office of the Dean of the Women's College and Undergraduate Studies by April 15 for the fall term, and by November 15 for the spring term.

 Exchanges can be arranged with the following Seton Colleges:

 Media Services is located on the lower level of Mahoney Library.
 This department provides a variety of services and workshops in the areas of traditional audio visual (A/V), television and synchronous distance education.
 Media Services provides instruction in the use of A/V equipment, document cameras, and digital media technologies for both individuals and groups.
 The department oversees video recording services for events and presentations, multimedia encoding services, and DVD and CD duplication services.